This is Why You Might Need to Take Supplements During Pregnancy

 This can be especially helpful when nutrient needs are higher during pregnancy.
 Nutrient deficiencies can be particularly harmful to a developing baby, so pregnancy is an important time to consider supplementation.

 Consult Your Healthcare Provider

 Lastly, it is absolutely important to remember that you should always check with healthcare provider before beginning any supplementation regimen.
-The supplements I chose to take are based on my individual needs and after having a discussion with both my physician and midwife.

 The information in this article is strictly informational and should not be used as medical advice.
 Please consult with your healthcare provider to discuss an individualized approach for nutrient supplementation.